wiggywombathead/proteus/documentation/notes.md

 ```
 Loads start and end of BSS (Basic Service Set) into registers.
 This is where
 statically allocated global variables that are not initialized explicitly to a
-particular valuea are stored.
+particular values are stored.
 The C runtime environment requires uninitialized
 global variables to be zeroed, done by moving the value 0 to registers 5 to 8.

 ```assembly